-University of New Mexico

-School of Architecture and Planning

-Community and Regional Planning Program

-Tenure Track Faculty Search / Latin American Development Planning
+University of New Mexico Community and Regional Planning Program School of Architecture & Planning Tenure Track Faculty Search - Latin American Development Planning

-The Community and Regional Planning Program at the University of New Mexico is seeking candidates for a tenure track position starting in the Fall 2015 academic year.
+The Community and Regional Planning Program at the University of New Mexico is seeking candidates for a tenure track position starting in the Fall 2016 academic year.

 The Planning Program is seeking a tenure track assistant professor in the area of Latin American development planning.
-Teaching requirements will include a graduate seminar in Latin American Development Planning, and may include Cultural Aspects of Planning, Regional Community Development, planning studios and practicums, Indigenous Planning in Latin America, Sustainability Planning in a Latin American Context, and topical courses in his or her area of specialization.
-The successful candidate will be familiar with Latin American development theory and practice, community economic development, application of sustainability and indigeneity principles in Latin American Planning, and methods of collaborative planning and consensus building.
+Teaching requirements will include a graduate seminar in Latin American Development Planning, and may include Cultural Aspects of Planning, Regional Community Development, planning studios and practicums, Indigenous Planning in Latin America, and topical courses in his or her area of specialization.
+The successful candidate will be familiar with Latin American economic development theory and practice, community economic development, application of indigeneity and broadly defined sustainability principles in Latin American Planning, and methods of collaborative planning and consensus building.
 The candidate should be grounded in the discourse on identity and place and community-based approaches to development in community and regional settings.
-The program is particularly interested in seeking candidates with research and/or practice in areas such as Indigenous Planning and Planning for Sustainability.
+The program is particularly interested in seeking candidates with research and/or practice in areas such as Indigenous Planning.

 Minimum Qualifications: 1) Master's degree in Community and Regional Planning or a terminal professional degree in planning or a related field; 2) demonstrated teaching experience; and 3) research or practice experience in community development planning or a related field.

-Preferred Qualifications: 1) demonstrated expertise in Latin American development planning theory and practice; 2) ability to teach at undergraduate, masters' and doctoral levels; 3) a demonstrated commitment to diversity, equity, inclusion, and student success, as well as working with broadly diverse communities, and 4) direct experience with community based practice in Latin American settings.
-5) Candidates should have the ability to work in interdisciplinary and collegial settings.
-6) Preferred candidates will have a Ph.D. in Community and Regional Planning, Urban and Regional Planning, Geography, Economics or a related field.
-7) Preferred candidates will show promise for distinguished scholarship and applied research or professional practice.
+Preferred Qualifications: 1) demonstrated current research agenda in Latin American development planning theory and practice, 2) ability to teach at undergraduate, masters' and doctoral levels, 3) a demonstrated commitment to diversity, equity, inclusion, and student success, as well as working with broadly diverse communities, and 4) direct and current experience with community based practice in Latin American settings.
+5) Candidates should have the ability to work in interdisciplinary and collegial settings, and 6) bring established scholarly and professional networks in Latin American planning to the UNM CRP program.
+7) Preferred candidates will have a Ph.D. in Community and Regional Planning, Urban and Regional Planning, Geography, Economics or a related field.
+8) Preferred candidates will show promise for distinguished scholarship and applied research or professional practice.

-All interested candidates must submit a letter of intent, CV and contact information, including addresses, telephone numbers, and emails, for four references online at https://unmjobs.unm.edu posting #0827720.
+All interested candidates must submit a letter of intent, CV, and a list of four references, including name, address, telephone number, and email of each.
+Submit these materials online at https://unmjobs.unm.edu, posting #0832009.
 Short-listed candidates will be asked to submit copies of selected work.
-For best consideration apply by January 15, 2015; the position will remain open until filled.
+For best consideration apply by October 30, 2015; the position will remain open until filled.
+Applicants who are appointed to a UNM continuing faculty position are required to provide an official certification of successful completion of all degree requirements prior to their initial employment with UNM.